How To Raise PH Level of Swimming Pool

 Additionally, the acidic pH of the pool is highly corrosive, which may further lead to the breakdown of the pool equipment.

-Acidic pH can also tear off the pool liner, which is quite expensive to restore.
-Therefore, it is essential to maintain the pH level of the pool.
+Acidic pH can also degrade the pool liner, which is quite expensive to restore.
+Therefore, it is essential to raise the pH level of the pool.

 In several cases, the drop-down in pH can occur due to certain factors such as inadequate use of chemicals, heavy rainstorms, prolonged exposure to the sun rays, and many more.